alexxyu/ucla-coursework/README.md

 # CS118 Project 0

-This is the repo for winter22 cs118 project 0.
+This is the repo for Winter 22 CS 118 project 0.

 ## Academic Integrity Note